PostFinance: History

-In 2016, Postfinance started to levy a 1% annual fee on deposits of above 1 million francs.
+In 2016, Postfinance started to levy a 1% annual fee on deposits that exceeded 1 million francs.
 Over the Easter weekend of 2018, Postfinance switched to the core banking system of the Indian provider Tata Consultancy Services.
 For corporate customers, the changeover meant adapting payment transactions to a new data format for the exchange of payment data in accordance with the ISO 20022 standard.
 In 2020, Postfinance profits fell to 131 million Swiss francs (from 246 million in 2019 and 229 million francs in 2018) and its customers to 2.69 million (from 2.74 million in 2019).
 129 jobs were cut to adjust to the revenue drop (500 jobs were also cut in 2018).

 In early 2021, the Swiss government was considering the privatization of the bank to allow it to act like a regular private financial institution (including granting mortgages and loans).
 This process would however imply changing the Postal Act and have the government back the bank's capital during a transition phase.
 The proposal was not able to gain acceptance within Swiss politics for the time being.
 In February 2022, the Russian oligarch and resident of Switzerland Viktor Vekselberg won a lawsuit against Postfinance after the bank had closed his account in 2018 following sanctions imposed on him by the US authorities.

 In 2022, the cash deposit machines were abolished.
 The ATMs, which were introduced from 1978 under the name Postomat, have also already been reduced.
 While Postfinance still operated 975 ATMs at the end of 2019, this figure had fallen to 892 by the end of September 2021.